 Filelight is a graphical disk usage analyzer, which shows the storage devices and the files on it in the form of segmented colored rings.
-It’s certainly a peculiar idea at first, but once it is used, it turns out to be very convenient.
+It’s undoubtedly a strange idea at first, but once it is used, it turns out to be very convenient.

 It is a part of the KDE framework.
 Like all KDE programs, it has a beautiful interface but is a bit heavy on resources.
 To go through its features and installation, keep reading!